mminski/givve-api_react_client/README.md

 # Givve API React JS Client

-This webapp is client-side and demonstrates some core concepts of ReactJS in combinations with the Givve API.
+This webapp is client-side and demonstrates some core concepts of ReactJS in combination with the Givve API (https://developer.givve.com/v2/reference).

 Dokumentation: http://developer.givve.com/